r3dact3d/brain-dump/readme.md

 # Second Brain

-Welcome to my second brain, powered by [Foam](https://foambubble.github.io/foam/).
-This is a collection of my notes and ideas, organized in a way that allows for easy navigation, interconnectivity, and discovery.
+Welcome to my second brain.
+This is a collection of my notes and ideas, organized in a way that allows for easy navigation, inter-connectivity, and discovery.

 ## About Me

-Hi there!
 I’m a Red Hat Architect by day, working on supported and enterprise-level open-source software.
 But when I’m not automating infrastructure provisioning or evangelizing GitOps strategies, you can find me outdoors, gazing at the sky and promoting the art of amateur radio.

 ## Table of Contents